RBrooksDK/SMP1/05 Point Estimation and sampling/README.md

+<h2 align="center">05 Point Estimation and Sampling</h2>

 <p><strong>Material:</strong></p>
 <p>ASPE: 7 (not 7.3.4 and 7.4.3)</p>
 <p>Session from 20/21: <a target="_blank" href="https://youtu.be/ZBIyMSuUz_Y">SMP 5</a></p>
 <hr />
+<p>You will most likely experience that the next 2-3 topics are a bit less complex than the previous three topics.</p>
 <ul>
  <li>Correlation and Covariance (from yesterday’s topic)</li>
  <li>Sampling Distribution</li>